logtalk-actions/workflows/README.md

 # Sample workflows for Logtalk repos

 To use a workflow in your own repo, copy its file to the `.github/workflows` directory on your repo and edit the workflow to match your application requirements, notably to choose and configure the Prolog compiler backend that you want to use.
 Don't forget to sign up for the GitHub Actions beta program.
-See the [`demo`](https://github.com/logtalk-actions/demo) repo for usage examples of some of these workflows.
+See the [`demo`](https://github.com/logtalk-actions/demo) and [`spider`](https://github.com/logtalk-actions/spider) repos for usage examples of some of these workflows.

 ##### [`testing.yml`](https://github.com/logtalk-actions/workflows/blob/master/testing.yml)